AvolitesLtd/TitanManual/docs/system-settings/the-system-menu.md

 ---
 id: the-system-menu
-title: The System menu
+title: The System Menu
-sidebar_label: The System menu
+sidebar_label: The System Menu
 ---

 The System menu is accessed by holding \<Avo\> and pressing Disk.
 Some